-This April, The Department of Housing and Urban Development, HUD, published a series of surprising new guidelines that has many landlords raising their eyebrows.
-If you’re a landlord, you’ll want to read this.
+This April, The Department of Housing and Urban Development, HUD, published a series of surprising new guidelines.
+Many landlords are raising their eyebrows… If you’re a landlord, you’ll want to read this.

-HUD’s new guidance essentially states that turning down tenants or buyers based on their criminal record may violate the Fair Housing Act.
-This means that what is now a fairly common practice, refusing to rent to criminals, may in fact be a violation of the law.
+HUD’s new guidance essentially states that turning down tenants or buyers based on criminal record sometimes violates the Fair Housing Act.
+This means that what is now a common practice, refusing to rent to criminals, may be a violation of the law.
 The guidance argues that the new regulations are necessary because:

 So the big takeaway here is, “Landlords could be breaking the law when they refuse to rent to people with criminal records — even if they have no intention to discriminate — because such a policy would likely have a disproportionate impact on African-American and Hispanic applicants. ” (NPR)

 Housing Secretary Julian Castro puts it another way: